-Triclopyr is reported as a selective herbicide that acts as an auxin-like herbicide.
-Triclopyr alone at 0.4 kg a.e ha-1 reduced Striga emergence significantly ($P \le 0.05$) early and late in the season.
-These findings are consistent with those obtained by Abusin (2014), and these reductions could be attributed to the direct toxicity of the herbicide.
-However, Triclopyr is an auxin-like herbicide, and auxin-like herbicides are renowned for high potency on dicotyledonous plants.
-The possibility of indirect effects through influence on early developmental stages of the parasite cannot be ruled out.
-The closely related herbicide, 2,4-D is reported to reduce Striga germination, radical extension and haustorium initiation (Abusin, 2014).
-However, triclopyr at its lowest rate when applied to pots previously treated with nitrogen, as urea, resulted in an increase in Striga emergence.
+Table V. Effects of triclopyr, nitrogen and their combinations on sorghum chlorophyll content previously treated with nitrogen, as urea, resulted in an increase in Striga emergence.
 Such performance is akin to reports on increased Striga emergence following treatments with nitrogen at low rates (43.8).
 Such performance may be attributed to intense competition between the parasite plants and inability of the host to sustain emergence of the parasite under heavy infestation.
 A decrease in infestation lessens the competition and allows for the emergence of the parasite.
-This shows a significant drop in Striga emergence (Table 1).
+This shows a significant drop in Striga emergence (Table I).

-Triclopyr at 0.3 and 0.4 kg a.e ha-1 reduced SDW by 89.7-94.1%.
-The combinations of triclopyr and nitrogen showed inconsistent effects (Table 2).
-Triclopyr at 0.4 kg a.e ha-1 in combinations with nitrogen at 43.8 and 87 kg ha-1 effected 82.59% and 88.39% reductions in SDW, respectively.
-However, a notable increase in SDW (64.19%) was observed when triclopyr at the lower rate was applied to sub-plots previously treated with nitrogen at the lowest rate (Table 2).
-This finding is consistent with the observed increase in Striga emergence caused by the same treatment (Table 1).
+Triclopyr at 0.3 and 0.4 kg a.e. ha^{-1} reduced SDW by 89.7-94.1 per cent.
+The combinations of triclopyr and nitrogen showed inconsistent effects (Table II).
+Triclopyr at 0.4 kg a.e. ha^{-1} in combinations with nitrogen at 43.8 and 87 kg ha^{-1} affected 82.59 and 88.39 per cent reductions in SDW, respectively.

+However, a notable increase in SDW (64.19 per cent) was observed when triclopyr at the lower rate was applied to sub-plots previously treated with nitrogen at the lowest rate (Table II).
+This finding is consistent with the observed increase in Striga emergence caused by the same treatment (Table I).
 However, the combination of the lower herbicide rate and nitrogen at the highest rate effected a considerable reduction in SDW.
 As revealed by crop height, number of leaves and chlorophyll content, all treatments improved crop growth.
-Triclopyr alone, irrespective of rate, resulted in a crop height comparable to the control; however, it had no significant effect on chlorophyll content (Table 3).
+Triclopyr alone, irrespective of rate, resulted in a crop height comparable to the control; however, it had no significant effect on chlorophyll content (Table III).